-The Insanity adjustable is a great paddle.
-Its shaft is light and comfortable and the blade is light and easy to move and paddle with.
+The KIALOA Insanity adjustable is a great paddle.
+Its shaft is light and comfortable, and the blade is light and easy to paddle.
 It has an ergonomic palm grip that is among the most comfortable products tested.
 However, it is the only paddle that lacks adjustment of any kind.
 This means that it is best for users who don't plan on sharing their paddle with shorter or taller users, and it requires room in the car and in the garage for storage.
 This model is not the best for travel.
 The fiberglass blade of the Insanity is a high-performance blade that allowed our testers to make quick and decisive movements while on the water.

 Ease of Adjustment

 The Insanity is the only paddle in this review that is not adjustable.
 For our testers, this was not a problem, as they were the correct height for the paddle.
-However, if you plan to allow multiple users to play on your SUP setup, it is wise to get an adjustable paddle like the Best Buy award-winning BPS Alloy or the Editors' Choice award-winning Werner Trance.
-Additionally, keep in mind that if you plan on surfing or running river with your SUP, adjustment can be crucial.
+However, if you plan to allow multiple users to play on your SUP setup, it is wise to get an adjustable paddle like the Best Buy award-winning BPS Alloy or the Werner Vibe.
+Additionally, keep in mind that if you plan on surfing or running the river with your SUP, adjustment can be crucial.

 With that said, choosing a paddle that is the right height for you in the first place can eliminate the need for much adjustment.
 Read our Buying Advice article to determine what height paddle is the best for you.

 For a more compact paddle, consider either the IGK or Super Paddle models.
-Both of these paddles are able to break down into three pieces, and they each come with their own carrying case.
+Both of these paddles can break down into three pieces, and they each come with a carrying case.
 This makes them ideal for use when you need an extremely compact paddle, and they are especially nice for airplane travel.